Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 This is an option to consider if you forgot something or don’t want to pack something you’ll only need for a couple of days.

-For example, if you want to go skiing in Bariloche you can rent all of your gear there for a very reasonable price.
+For example, if you want to go to the best ski resorts in Argentina you can rent all of your gear there for a very reasonable price.

 You can rent hiking and camping gear in El Calafate, El Chalten, and Ushuaia.